Monday, October 24th

 Under the high altar is the Crypt of the Nativity.
-Recalling the manager scene, a crystal reliquary holds wood from the actual crib in which Christ was born outside that famous inn.
+Recalling the manger scene, a crystal reliquary holds wood from the actual crib in which Christ was born outside that famous inn.
 You can look down into this crypt, but it was so dark that none of my pictures turned out very well.

 The famed architect Gian Lorenzo Bernini is buried inside this basilica, with a very humble tomb marker next to the altar.
 He’s responsible for much of the look-and-feel of Rome but rests quietly in this grand space.